llaurila/roket/LEVELS.md

 # Level Authoring

+For NPC controller behavior and level-specific AI tuning, see [AI.md](AI.md).

 This project uses a hybrid level system:

 - `level.yaml` holds static data such as metadata, variables, ship fuel, objects, and objective wiring.